adobe/aio-lib-ims/README.md

 The AIO Lib Core IMS Library handles common tasks around tokens by itself.
 This includes storing access and refresh tokens in the configuration context, checking those tokens for expiry, and refreshing as needed.
-Only when an access token (and a refresh token) needs to be created anew from the configuration context credentials, the plugins come into play.
+Only when an access token (and a refresh token) needs to be created anew from the configuration context credentials, do the plugins come into play.

 When a new access token needs to be created from credentials, the IMS Library implements the following algorithm: